 Two people.
 Same experience.
 Different choices.

 During my life, I’ve seen mean people in action.
 And they always are people who lack mental fortitude.
 They don’t have control over themselves.
-They say or do whatever flies into their heads.
-They lack the self-control to offer a reserved, measured response in every situation.
+Instead, they say or do whatever flies into their heads.
+They don’t have the self-control to offer a reserved, measured response in every situation.

 Recently, we had a couple over for dinner.
 During the evening, the topic turned to politics (a mistake, of course), and the husband was upset that no one agreed with his views.
 He is an insecure person, and the fact that no one agreed with him was very upsetting to him.
 So, he proceeded to aggressively insult everyone, including his wife.
 It was awful.